Federal Acts

 2007-02-12

-Circular of the State Administration of Taxation Concerning the Related Matters on Regulating and Intensifying the Administration
+Circular of the State Administration of Taxation on the Implementation of the Classified Management of Tax-free Export Cigarette Plans

-The state taxation bureaus of each province, autonomous region, municipality directly under the Central Government and city specifically
+The state taxation bureau of each province, each autonomous region, each municipality directly under the Central Government and each

 1.